"Does anypony have a toupee? This donkey is

 Film - Animated

 - Scrooge McDuck had a head of red feathers in his youth that disappeared by the time he was middle aged, leaving two feather tufts/muttonchops on the side of his head and the standard Disney duck feathers left on his head.
-Scrooge McDuck, with his mutton chops and crown line still has more "hair" than his nephew Donald or even Daisy Duck!
+With his mutton chops and crown line, Scrooge still has more "hair" than his nephew Donald or even Daisy Duck!

 - His brother-in-law, Ludvig Von Drake also has the stringy hair/feather tufts on the side of his head, evocative of pattern baldness.